mjkonarski/mjkonarski.github.io/_posts/2019-09-16-advances-sql-window-frames.md

 ![Result rows with average ratings of better films](/images/blog/advanced-sql-window-frames/result-rows-1.svg){: .center-image }
 *Result rows with average ratings of better films*

 Because it’s a real-world example we can’t just assume that the input set will not contain duplicates in the `rating` column.
-Therefore using `ROWS` mode would give us a correct result.
+Therefore using `ROWS` mode would give us a incorrect result.
 We have to choose `GROUPS` mode instead.

 What we need here is all the films that are *strictly better* than the current one.
 We need to exclude the current row and all others that are rated the same as the current row, regardless of the order they come in.